thirdcoastx/t-dash/README.md

 Requirements:
 - The integration will require the user to login in order to obtain the information concerning his or her projects

+NOTE:  This is currently pointed to localhost:8000 API.
+You'll need to update the URL's to call taiga.io API or your on-prem API.

+To Do:
+  -- Make API URL a Parameter from Ansible/Docker